What's in a name? Islamic banking rebrands in attempt to go mainstream

 The banks have no intention of changing the sharia-compliant nature of their products.
 But removing the word "Islam" from their names is a way of avoiding any perception that Islamic banks focus on religious issues while neglecting aspects such as quality of service.

-Islamic Bank of Britain (IBB), which was acquired in January by Qatar's largest Islamic bank Masraf Al Rayan, is studying whether to rebrand itself to appeal to a wider customer base, said IBB chief executive Sultan Choudhury.
+Islamic Bank of Britain (IBB), which was acquired in January by Qatar's largest Islamic bank Masraf Al Rayan MARK.QA, is studying whether to rebrand itself to appeal to a wider customer base, said IBB chief executive Sultan Choudhury.

 "We have to look at branding - sometimes the positioning as an Islamic bank can work against us,” he said.
 "After the takeover we want to look at how we present the bank to customers.
 We have to consider how to position the brand to be all-inclusive."